annaesvensson/yellow-blog/README.md

     [See pages about coffee](/blog/tag:coffee/)
     [See pages with examples](/blog/tag:example/)

+Configuring blog address in the settings, URL is automatically detected:

+    BlogStartLocation: auto
+    BlogNewLocation: @title

+Configuring blog address in the settings, URL with publishing date:

+    BlogStartLocation: /blog/
+    BlogNewLocation: /blog/@date/@title

-Configuring blog start page in the settings, URL with subfolder for each year:
+Configuring blog address in the settings, URL with subfolder for each year:

     BlogStartLocation: /blog/
     BlogNewLocation: /blog/@year/@title